pwnerguy/pwnerguy.github.io/_posts/2025-11-08-thm-corridor.md

 ---
 layout: single
 title: TryHackMe - Corridor
-excerpt: You have found yourself in a strange corridor.
-Can you find your way back to where you came?
-In this challenge, you will explore potential IDOR vulnerabilities.
-Examine the URL endpoints you access as you navigate the website and note the hexadecimal values you find.
-This could help you uncover website locations you were not expected to access.
+excerpt: You have found yourself in a strange corridor, with no clear path back to where you started.
+In this challenge, you will be exploring potential IDOR vulnerabilities that may reveal unexpected access points.As you navigate through the website, pay close attention to the URL endpoints you encounter.
+The hexadecimal values embedded within these paths could serve as clues.
+By piecing together these fragments, you may discover hidden areas and ultimately find your way back.
 date: 2025-11-08
 classes: wide
 header: